elsuizo/substrate-node-packaging-test/README.md

 your browser in just a few clicks using the [Substrate Playground](https://docs.substrate.io/playground/) :hammer_and_wrench:

+Follow the steps below to get started with the Node Template, or get it up and running right from your browser in just a few clicks using the [Substrate Playground](https://docs.substrate.io/playground/) :hammer_and_wrench:

 ### Using Nix

 Install [nix](https://nixos.org/) and optionally [direnv](https://github.com/direnv/direnv) and